2018

 The endurance test stands are an important step in the approval process for the European and American markets. markets.
 They also impressively demonstrate the new possibilities for timber construction. demonstrate.

 The test rig at the ETH Zurich consists of four cross-laminated timber panels glued together.
-The roof was loaded with with 12 big bags after construction.
+The roof was loaded with 12 big bags after construction.
 The total weight of the big bags, 9.6 tons, was applied to the on the roof for one year.
 This simulated the quasi-permanent loads of a ceiling which allows a live load of up to 500 kg/m².

-The test allowed knowledge to be gained about the the assembly and casting process.
+The test allowed knowledge to be gained about the assembly and casting process.
 Furthermore, the deformation behavior under changing wood moisture content was analyzed, and thirdly, the vibration behavior of the biaxial load-bearing slab was tested.
 In the meantime, the test has been successfully completed.

 Construction data